mainsail-crew/docs/features/exclude_object.md

 ```
 ![Exclude Objects - PrusaSclier](img/exclude_objects-prusaslicer.png){:width="50%"}

-Cura & Ideamaker label objects by default in the G-Code, and they are automatically compatible without any further settings.
+Cura, Ideamaker and Bambu Studio label objects by default in the G-Code, and they are automatically compatible without any further settings.
 {: .info}

 ## Enable the G-Code preprocessor in Moonraker